Wild violets are as lovely as they are useful. Here are several different ways to put these pretty purple blooms to good use!

-Wild violets were the last thing I was expecting to find in my backyard when winter melted away into spring.
+Wild violets were the last thing I was expecting to find in my backyard when I moved into my new home.

-It was late September when I purchased my home.
-All there was to see out back was a dwindling garden patch with the last stragglers of a tomato harvest.
+It was late September when the house was purchased.
+All there was to see outback was a neglected garden patch with the last stragglers of a tomato harvest.

 It was December when I moved in, and by then there was a thick blanket of snow on the ground.
-Winter passed by me, and as it started warming up, I was eager to see what I had to work with.
+Winter passed, and as it started warming up, I was eager to see what I had to work with.

 Finally, the snow melted and the drab brown lawn turned emerald.
 One day, I looked outside and was delighted to see hundreds of wild violets coming into bloom.